Hypercodee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-set multiple permissions for all users added script that uses same permissions as olleh for file hello added execution permissions to all users for all subdirectories
+set multiple permissions for all users added script that uses same permissions as olleh for file hello added execution permissions to all users for all subdirectories added script that creates a directory with multiple permissions